Ocelot-Social-Community/Ocelot-Social/README.md

 1. Named `DOCKERHUB_TOKEN` with the newly created DockerHub token (only the code, not the token name).
 2. Named `DOCKERHUB_USERNAME` with your DockerHub username.

-### Proof DockerHub Images
+### Optional: Proof DockerHub Images Locally

-To check your pushed Docker images in your organisation's DockerHub repositories locally:
+Just in case you like to check your pushed Docker images in your organisation's DockerHub repositories locally:

 - rename the file `docker-compose.ocelotsocial-branded.yml` with your network name
 - in the file, rename the ocelot.social DockerHub organisation `ocelotsocialnetwork` to your organisations name